This post was updated on January 30, 2023

 Our Woodrich Brand 2lb Citralic Wood Brightener & Neutralizer covers up to 750 square feet of wood.
-Citralic is a specifically formulated blend of acids and surfactant that was designed to neutralize and brighten wood quickly, without the unwanted bleaching or damage to the wood.
-This step in a professional wood restoration achieves that like-new look of fresh-cut wood.
+Citralic is a specifically formulated blend of acids and surfactants designed to neutralize and brighten wood quickly without unwanted bleaching or damage.
+This step in professional wood restoration achieves the like-new look of fresh-cut wood.

-– We used the Citralic Wood Brightener on a fence that was cleaned first with its sister product, EFC-38.
+We used the Citralic Wood Brightener on a fence cleaned first with its sister product, EFC-38.
 The Citralic brightener lightened the wood within 5-10 minutes of application.

-– Citralic is a powder concentrate that mixes with water at 6 oz. per gallon.
+Citralic is a powder concentrate that mixes with water at 6 oz. per gallon.
 The powder dissolves easily into the water and the applies well with a garden sprayer.
-We would have given it a higher square if it was easier to get the powder out of the container.
+We would have given it a higher square if getting the powder out of the container was easier.
 It was slightly “sticky and hardened at the top.

 Product Information: